 Five Hearts Preschool in South Reno is proudly owned and operated by Ms. Sandi and Ms. Katie

 Ms. Sandi earned her Bachelor's degree in Cailifornia and her teaching credential at Sierra Nevada College.
 She has lived in South Reno for 33 years.
 For 15 years, Ms. Sandi taught kindergarden through third grade with washoe county school district.
 Ms. Sandi has a strong background in Music and Dance and implements these skills in her curriculum.
 As a member of the Nevada Registry Ms. Sandi continues to partake in Early Childhood Professional Development courses throughout the year.

 Ms. Katie has a Bachelor's Degree in Art and a Masters of Science in Human Development and Family Studies with an emphasis in Early Childhood Education from the University of Nevada, Reno.
-She has experience teaching with Washoe County School District and the Goddard School and has been teaching preschool for three years.
+She has experience teaching with Washoe County School District and the Goddard School and has been teaching preschool for six years.
 As a member of the Nevada Registry Miss Katie continues to partake in Early Childhood Professional Development courses throughout the year.

 6 to 1